 Thanksgiving is all about celebrating and being thankful about the blessings of the past year.
 And of course, it won’t be complete without the traditional Thanksgiving feast.
-We’re not about to tell you what to eat and what not to eat on this special day, but this is to enlighten you on which classic foods are good for your health and which ones are not that good.
+We’re not about to tell you what to eat and what not to eat on this special day, but our “thanksgiving foods ranked” post will enlighten you on which classic foods are good for your health and which ones are not that good.

-Fill your plate wisely.
+Fill your plate wisely not only can eating the right foods have an affect on your skin.
 Here is our ranking of the best to worst thanksgiving food based on how good they are for your health.